Ayrx/tlsenum/README.md

 Usage
 -----

+tlsenum requires Python 3.
+It was written and has been tested with Python 3.3.
 Using this tool is fairly simple, here is an  example of the tool's results when scanning twitter.com.

 ```